 The Sunset Boulevard Off-Site Signage Study

-In 2014 the Council asked for a signage policy analysis, The Sunset Boulevard Off-Site Signage Study to adjust the Sunset Specific Plan policies regarding off-site signage on the Strip.
+In 2014 the Council asked for a signage policy analysis to adjust the Sunset Specific Plan policies regarding off-site signage on the Strip.
 The project includes technical studies and the development of off-site sign regulations that will improve the quality and creativity of billboards and tall walls on Sunset Boulevard.
 Creating an exciting visual environment and designing billboards that are good neighbors requires discussion about the number, location and quality of off-site signs.
 The regulations of the 1996 Sunset Boulevard Specific Plan, and recent 2016 Zoning Ordinance and Sunset Specific Plan Amendments have allowed for creative tall walls and billboards that support new technology and encourage more creativity, as well as providing additional regulations to avoid potential negative impacts.
 The City is considering all of these issues, and will be using implementation of the Sunset Spectacular Pilot to inform the process.

 February 27, 2017 DRAFT Sunset Blvd Off-Site Signage Policy stakeholder presentation available here.